 The Operating Budget consists of Personnel, Materials, Supplies, and Services, Departmental Capital Outlay, and Contingencies for each department.

 PERSONNEL

-The major changes that are affecting personnel budgets are the Pay Plan 2% off year increase and Health Insurance.
-These are both described in detail below:
+The major changes that are affecting personnel budgets are the Pay Plan increases of 2% for each pay grade in the City and Health Insurance.
+These are both described on the page following:

 Health Insurance Costs